ibm-cloud-docs/transit-gateway/faqs.md

 {: support}

 You can connect a classic connection to multiple local transit gateways and a single global transit gateway.

+## Can I connect a direct link to both a VPC and a transit gateway simultaneously?
+{: #connections-two-tg}
+{: faq}
+{: support}

+No, you must choose to connect to a direct resource (VPC or classic infrastructure), or bind your direct link to one or more local transit gateways, or one global gateway.
+Your on-premises network can then access IBM Cloud resources connected through the transit gateways.

+This is a Beta feature that requires special approval.
+The use of this functionality should not be for production workloads.
+If you are interested in participating in this Beta, you can either open a Sev 4 support case and request access or contact your IBM Sales representative.
+{: beta}

 ## I can only provision a transit gateway in a certain set of locations on the provisioning page.
 Does that mean that the VPC I want to connect must be located in one of those locations?
 {: #connections-locations}